joseph-fajen/ollama_prompting_tool_v2/README.md

 - Streaming or batch response modes
 - Response saving to markdown files
 - Progress tracking with rich console output
-- Persistent configuration system to save default settings
+- Persistent configuration system with environment variable support
 - **New:** Interactive chat mode with conversation history
 - **New:** Support for multiple LLM providers (Ollama, OpenAI, Hugging Face)
 - **New:** Conversation management (save/load/list conversations)
+- **New:** Type-safe configuration management
+- **New:** Comprehensive error handling with custom exceptions
+- **New:** Automated testing suite for core functionality

 ## Prerequisites